M-Manas-s/Recommendation_Engine/README.md

 ## Contributing

 No code is perfect.
-This project will also require the support of Github Community is the future.
+This project will also require the support of Github Community in the future.
 Contributing will be enabled soon.